 RFA Procedure for Varicose Veins

 In recent years, a number of highly effective and minimally-invasive varicose vein treatments have been developed.
-RFA procedure for varicose veins — also known as radiofrequency ablation or heat treatment for varicose veins — is widely considered to be the best new varicose vein treatment.
+RFA procedure for varicose veins — also known as radiofrequency ablation or heat treatment for varicose veins — is widely considered to be one of the best new varicose vein treatment.
 But what makes RFA procedure for varicose veins so effective?
 What happens during heat treatment for varicose veins?
 In this article, we discuss the details of RFA procedure for varicose veins.

 Radiofrequency ablation for leg veins is a minimally invasive and non-surgical treatment in which a device called ClosureFAST is used to channel thermal energy into the diseased great saphenous vein, irritate the vein walls, and eventually collapse the veins altogether.
 Once the damaged vein is shut down, the accumulated blood reroutes to the healthier veins and the diseased vein hardens and gets absorbed into the body.

 What is the RFA Procedure for Varicose Veins?

 RFA procedure for varicose veins is extremely simple and minimally invasive.
 A numbing medicine, i.e., anesthetic, is injected into the inner knees to numb the legs.
 Ultrasound is used to visualize the affected vein and a thin catheter is carefully inserted into the unhealthy vein.
 Following the insertion of the catheter, a numbing solution is delivered along the diseased vein and the catheter is activated.
 The catheter generates thermal energy and irritates the vein walls, eventually shutting them down.

 RFA procedure for varicose veins is extremely effective and has the following advantages: